covid-at-home/covid-at-home/level4.md

 ## Level 4 -- Severe Symptoms

 As symptoms get worse and the patient deteriorates, the frequency with which measurements are taken should go up.
-At this point your log should contain temperature, respiration and heart rate at least every couple of hours.
-Things are getting serious if any of the following things occur:
+At this point, your log should contain temperature, respiration, and heart rate every few hours.
+Things are getting serious if any of the following occurs:

 ### Loss of consciousness